martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 const π = math_PI;
 ```
 Some functions are built into the language.
 For example, JavaScript knows the
 sine function as `Math.sin`.
-In the Source dialect this function is called
+In the Source dialect, this function is called
 `math_sin`.
 You can apply a function using the usual mathematical notation:
 ```js
 math_sin(1); // returns sin(1), about 0.84